Giant Springs

 Giant Springs, Natural spring and state park in Great Falls, Montana

-The Lewis and Clark Expedition documented Giant Springs in 1805, with William Clark describing it as the largest fountain he had encountered.
+The spring was documented by the Lewis and Clark Expedition in 1805, with William Clark noting it as the largest fountain he had ever encountered.
+This early exploration made Giant Springs a notable landmark in the mapping of the American West.

-The spring water travels underground through the Madison aquifer for approximately 3,000 years before emerging at the surface.
+The spring water travels through the Madison aquifer for approximately 3,000 years underground before emerging at the surface.
+This long subterranean journey reveals the remarkable geology beneath the landscape.

 Location: Montana